PvPClt/project/album_en.md

                               👻

 <img src="https://pvpclt.github.io/project/Images/Logo.jpg" style="display: block; margin: 0 auto; width: 50%;" alt="">

-### CONCLUSION
-Thank you for being with us!
-Your likes, reposts, and promotion of our channel are the best support that helps the project live and develop.

 ### ACKNOWLEDGEMENTS
 The author expresses deepest gratitude to Vladimir Putin — the eternal patriarch of Ward № 666 — for his contribution to world satire, for the inexhaustible material supplied in real time, and for his personal example of how not to run a country.